coolkidscomputerclub/smarter-planet/README.md

 - open network in system preferences and make a note of your IP from the Wi-Fi section
 - edit credentials.h in `arduino/main` to reflect your Wi-Fi networks ssid and passphrase
 - edit the main.pde Arduino sketch so that the ip which the PubSubClient will be connecting to is yours (see above)
-- upload Arduino sketch to the board, open serial monitor in order to debug
+- upload the Arduino sketch to the board and open serial monitor in order to debug
 - LED will illuminate if everything has worked as it should

 ## Ideas

-### Physical check-in device:
+### Physical check-in device
-- RFID on back of phone; check-in when you get home, it uses twilio node library to text your housemates and let them know.
+- RFID on back of phone; check-in when you get home, it uses [twilio](http://twilio.com) [node library](https://github.com/sjwalter/node-twilio) to text your housemates and let them know.